 This means that the range uses a gas cooktop and an electric oven.
 This will help you benefit from the direct heat of the gas cooktop and the oven baking of the electric oven.
 Unfortunately, these ranges are more expensive than their single power source oven.

-There are portable pizza ovens which can be useful in camping.
+There are portable pizza ovens that can be useful in camping.

 Special cooking modes